rushjs1/musicVisualizer/README.md

 2.)
 Launch Node Server - node server.js

-3.) terminate dev server, then click back onto the applicaiton and wait for the log that a user has been connected.
+3.) terminate dev server, then click back onto the application and wait for the log that a user has been connected.

 4.)
 Play something from Ableton Live and enjoy. :)